microsoft/lisa/README.md

 > Applicable if you are uploading your own Linux VHD to Azure for test.

-A VHD with Linux OS must be made compatible to work in HyperV environment.
+A VHD with Linux OS must be made compatible to work in Hyper-V environment.
 This includes:

 * Linux Integration Services.
 If not available, at least KVP daemon must be running.
 Without KVP daemon running, the framework will not be able to obtain an IP address from the guest.
 * Windows Azure Linux Agent (for testing in Azure environment only)